 If the Teaching and Learning Center or other WISD facilities are open to visitors, visitors will still be directed to complete the screening tool prior to entry.
 Visitors will also be directed to sign in on a visitor log upon entering the building or upon entering the room in which their meeting is being held.
-The log will include a statement certifying that they have completed the screening tool and that they received a green Pass to enter the building.
+The log will include a statement certifying that they have completed the screening tool.
 Visitors who refuse to sign the log sheet will be asked to leave.